MaastrichtU-IDS/translator-openpredict/README.md

 # Use the API 🌐

-The user provides a drug 💊 or a disease 🦠 identifier as a CURIE (e.g. DRUGBANK:DB00394, OMIM:246300), and choose a prediction model (only `OpenPredict OMIM - DrugBank` currently implemented).
+The user provides a drug 💊 or a disease 🦠 identifier as a CURIE (e.g. DRUGBANK:DB00394, OMIM:246300), and choose a prediction model (only `OpenPredict OMIM - DrugBank` classifier currently implemented).

 The API will return the predicted targets for the given entity:

-* The potential drugs treating a given disease
+* The **potential drugs treating a given disease**
-* The potential diseases a given drug could treat
+* The **potential diseases a given drug could treat**

 > Feel free to try it at **[openpredict.137.120.31.102.nip.io](https://openpredict.137.120.31.102.nip.io)**